 Support for the features and settings described in this section varies between devices.
-This icon indicates that the feature or setting is only available in some devices.
+This icon the feature or setting is only available in some devices.

-= Show or hide the main menu.

-\odot Access the release notes.

-?
-Access the product help.

-••• Change the language.

-1 Set light theme or dark theme.

-The user menu contains:

-Information about the user who is logged in.

-Change account : Log out from the current account and log in to a new account.

-• • Log out : Log out from the current account.

-• The context menu contains:

-Analytics data: Accept to share non-personal browser data.

-Feedback: Share any feedback to help us improve your user experience.

-Legal: View information about cookies and licenses.
-About: View device information, including firmware version and serial number.

-Legacy device interface: Change the device's web interface to the legacy version.
+- Set light theme or dark theme.
+Information about the user who is logged in. - Change account: Log out from the current account and log in to a new account. - Log out: Log out from the current account. - The context menu contains: - Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including AXIS OS version and serial number. - Legacy device interface: Change the device's web interface to the legacy version.